ambott1/resume-job-role-predictor/README.md

 - **Qualifications**: Hybrid approach combining educational hierarchy and semantic field embeddings
 - **Experience Level**: Ordinal encoding for career progression

+## My Contribution

+- Developed the architecture and training pipeline for the XGBoost model.
+- Designed the data pipeline to feed processed feature vectors into the classifier and managed the model serialization.

 ## Dataset

 **Location**: `datasets/candidate_job_role_dataset.csv`